OngAnker/OngAnker/README.md

 - 👋 Hi, I’m @OngAnker
 - 👀 I’m interested in C#, C++, Lua, Python
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on C# Porjects
+- 💞️ I’m looking to collaborate on C# Projects
 - 📫 How to reach me Discord, my discord is Anker#0853